Graduate medical education in physical medicine and rehabilitation medicine at Mayo Clinic

 Robust didactic curriculums include core PRM board review, PRM bimonthly conferences tailored to your interests, PRM and PM&R journal clubs, and grand rounds or lecture series from PM&R and its subspecialties, general pediatrics, pediatric neurology, pediatric orthopedics, pediatric hematology oncology, and others.

-Access to optional curriculums in global health, research, education science, quality improvement, healthcare delivery, and ethics.
+Access to optional curriculums in anatomy, ultrasound, global health, education science, teaching skills, quality improvement, healthcare delivery, and ethics

 performed botulinum toxin and phenol injections using electrical stim or ultrasound guidance prior to graduation